Southern Suburbs, Cape Town: Transport

 One of the most well-known roads in the Southern Suburbs is the historic Main Road, which starts in the City Bowl and goes through Observatory, Mowbray, Rondebosch, Newlands, Claremont, Kenilworth, Wynberg, Plumstead, Diep River, Bergvliet, Tokai, Retreat, Muizenberg, Lakeside, and then onwards to the False Bay region.

 The bulk of the Southern Suburbs are connected to Cape Town CBD in the north and Muizenberg in the south by the M3 and M5 freeways.
 These roads also provide connections to the N1, for travel towards Paarl, and the N2 for travel towards Strand.

-The Southern Suburbs use the older "CA-" and newer "CAA-" type vehicle license plates.
+As per metro designations, the Southern Suburbs use the older "CA" and newer "CAA" type vehicle license plates.